Bishop, Kucherov help Lightning beat Kings 5-0

 Kucherov had failed to score a goal in seven previous games this season against Pacific Division teams.
 The forward has scored at least 20 goals in three consecutive seasons.

+''I think our start was good.
+We had chances,'' Kopitar said. ''It could have been a lot different game, but that's not how we've got to look at this one.
+Second in a row we're getting scored on five times.
+So, we've got to clean that up.''

-Drouin scored the lone goal of the first at 7:46.
-He missed part of the second period after being checked along the boards.
+Drouin missed part of the second period after being checked along the boards.

+Coburn stopped a 21-game goal drought in the third.
+He is one of several Tampa Bay defensemen who have struggled to score goals.
+Those with long droughts include Jason Garrison (28 games), Andrej Sustr (22), Victor Hedman (15) and Anton Stralman (11).

 NOTES: Darryl Sutter coached his 397th game with the Kings to move past Bob Pulford for sole possession of second place on the franchise list. ...
 Tampa Bay C Alex Killorn was a late scratch due to an undisclosed injury. ...
 Kings G Jonathan Quick, who has not played since hurting his groin in the season opener Oct.
 12, is practicing with the team. ...
-Tampa Bay D Victor Hedman got his 35th assist on Dumont's goal. ...
+Hedman got his 35th assist on Dumont's goal. ...
 Tampa Bay star Steven Stamkos, who might return in mid-March following right knee surgery, turned 27.

 UP NEXT